wrale/mcp-server-make/README.md

 }
 ```

+## Documentation

+For detailed information about using MCP Server Make, please see our documentation:

+- [User Guide](docs/user_guide.md) - Complete guide to installation, configuration, and usage
+- [Custom Makefiles](docs/custom_makefiles.md) - Creating effective Makefiles for use with MCP Server Make

 ## Enhancing Development Workflows

 This server enables powerful development workflows by giving LLMs direct access to make functionality: